SAIKIRANN226/Aws-DevOps-Notes/Overview.md

 - What is mean by Spot Instances in kubernetes cluster ?

 ### Session-55
-- Resources in Pod ?
-What is resource block in containers ?
-What is Soft limit and Hard limit in resource block in containers ?
-Requests are soft limit given when container starts and limits are hard limit.
+- What is resource block in containers ?
+Nothing but we can set the limits on CPU and Memory a container can use.
+We have two types of limits 'Soft limit' and 'Hard limit' Requests are soft limit given when container starts and limits are hard limit.
-- Write a resource definition of a Pod with resource block ?
+- Write a resource definition of a Pod include resource block ?

           apiVersion: v1
           kind: Pod